SAEON/data-portal/README.md

 TODO

-- There should be a single .browserslistrc
+- There should be a single .browserslistrc defined in the source code.
+Also the browser list should be built at build time

 # @SAEON/CATALOGUE